 Despite being a relatively new club, they quickly gained fame.
 The first athletic success came just after the formation when George Lilly, David Cartwright and Andy Barrett won the first team prize in a fell race organised by Longwood Harriers.
 David Cartwright became their first Champion when he took the English Veterans Fell Running title in 1986.
 Dave has been running throughout his life and left the successful Holmfirth Running Club to join his home town club on its formation.

-The Club is very active in organising races, which include the Hartcliffe Hill Race in April, the Thurlstone Chase in mid-July and the Penistone Show 10K Road Race, held in conjunction with Penistone Show in September.
-They also host South Yorkshire County District events on the roads around Penistone and cross countries in local parks.
+The Club is very active in organising races, which include the Hartcliff Hill Race, the Thurlstone Chase, the Penistone 10K Road Race, Penistone Hill Race and the Oxspring Hunshelf Amble.
+A list of club races is here.
+We also host South Yorkshire County District events on the roads around Penistone and cross countries in local parks.

 The races have thrived thanks mainly to sponsorship from local companies and residents.
 The Hill Race was supported by many local people donating prizes and all proceeds from the race and fun run are donated to a local charity.
 So far, over £6000 has been raised since the race was first held.
-In 2005 the Hill race was superceeded by the Hartcliffe Hill Race, organised by Pete Mcleod usually on a Thursday evening towards the end of April.
+In 2005 the Hill race was superceeded by the Hartcliff Hill Race.

 Past races have included the Penistone Tough Ten Mile which was sponsored by Tetleys and Cubley Hall and held in June.

 After a short lapse when the Young Athletes Section folded, former Secretary and Vice-President, John Wright took over the reins and has rebuilt them into a formidable force in local athletics.
 The girls have competed in the National McDonalds Young Athletes League as well as local track and field and cross country league and championships.
-In 1997, Laura Whittingham became the South Yorkshire Girls u/11 girls Champion and in 1999, Lucy OGorman won the u/13 Championship.
+In 1997, Laura Whittingham became the South Yorkshire Girls u/11 girls Champion and in 1999, Lucy O’Gorman won the u/13 Championship.
 Lucy followed this winning the South Yorkshire Schools Championship.
 During the following Summer, she had a successful campaign on the Fells, finishing 2nd in the u/14 English Fell Championship, resulting in a call up to spend a weekend with the National Squad at Skipton.
+The Junior Section thrives today, with over 50 members and waiting list in operation, and young athletes competing in South Yorkshire and national events.

 During 1996, Steve Lavender launched an Olympic Appeal to raise money for equipment for the Young Athletes Section.
 This raised £1100 with a further £400 obtained in grants from the Northern Athletics Federation.
 The Club purchased some high jump equipment which is being stored at the Grammar School.
 The School has been allowed to make use of the equipment during the School Term.

-After being Club President since the clubs formation, Keith Brown stood down in 1996 to be replaced by Steve Lavender.
+After being Club President since the club’s formation, Keith Brown stood down in 1996 to be replaced by the current President, Steve Lavender, who was named in the 2014 Honours List for his work in the non-destructive testing industry.
+He is also a past president of the Institute for the industry.
 At the Annual General Meeting in 1999, Dave Lindop stood down after 5 years as Club Chairman and Andy Plummer was elected in his place.
-In 2010 Keith Gordon was elected Chairman of the club.
-Treasurer and Membership Secretary is Pauline Senior (763616) and Secretary Martyn Cartwright (762557).
-Anyone who would like to take part in what is a very active and worthwhile sporting activity can contact them or turn up on a Tuesday night at 6.30 p.m. at Penistone Football Club.
-Young Athletes or their parents can contact Ian Charlesworth (01226 790138).
+In 2010 Keith Gordon was elected Chairman of the club, standing down in 2014, when the current Chairman, Steve Dickinson, was elected.
+Treasurer and Membership Secretary is Pauline Senior (01226 763616) and Secretary Martyn Cartwright (01226 762557).
+Anyone who would like to take part in what is a very active and worthwhile sporting activity can contact them or turn up on a Tuesday night at 6.30 p.m. at Penistone Church Football Club.
+Young athletes or their parents can contact Ian Charlesworth (01226 790138).

 Upon its formation the Club adopted the badge which is the Penistone Coat of Arms.
 It consists of a shield on which are 6 Martlets, birds which are used in heraldry to denote a title without foundation, i.e. a title which is bestowed on someone rather than one which is passed down.

 The birds originate from the time of the Crusades.
 Apparently, the Crusaders thought that Swifts had no feet because they always seemed to be flying and never landed.
 The legend was built from there and in 1392 when Penistone Grammar School was founded, they also adopted the birds as their Coat of Arms and the badge has survived until today.
-The school can boast to being the second oldest Grammar School in the country, after Winchester.
+The school is amongst the oldest in the country.